rweigel/phys305/syllabus.md

 ## Tuesday, October 5th

 * Answer questions on [HW #6](hw6.html) topics
+* Discuss Midterm and Turkeybunion's question.

 ## Thursday, October 7th

 * [HW #6](hw6.html) due.
+* Assign HW #7 covering the method of images and multipole expansion.

+## Tuesday, October 12th

 * Post mid--term review problems

-## Tuesday, October 12th

 * No class (Monday classes/labs meet Tuesday.
 Tuesday classes do not meet this week.)
 * Review session in evening.
 Will also be available during regular class time.

 ## Thursday, October 14th

+* HW #7 due
+* Mid-term review

+## Tuesday, October 19th

 * Mid-term exam during class time in Innovation Hall, room 131.
 Closed book and note.
 I will provide a list of equations that you need to know.